thomreis/l1tMuonTools/README.md

 * `--qualcomp` produces efficiency plots for different minimal L1 muon qualities in one plot.
 * `--delta` produces plots with the difference between RECO probe muon and matched L1 muon.
 * `--control` produces control histograms for the probe and L1 muons.
 * `--public` produces publication style plots and output files in png and pdf format.
 The `--preliminary` option marks the plot as a preliminary result.
+The `--mc` option marks the plot as simulation.
 * `--data-emul` produces efficiency comparison plots between data and emulator.
 To use this option the `muonTagAndProbe.py` script has to be run with and without the `--emul` option, and the two ROOT files have to be merged with `hadd`.
 * `--upgrade-legacy` produces efficiency comparison plots between upgrade and legacy.
 To use this option the `muonTagAndProbe.py` script has to be run with and without the `--legacy` option, and the two ROOT files have to be merged with `hadd`.
 * Efficiencies for one specific run can be plotted with the `--run` option.